orbeon/orbeon-forms-doc/form-runner/api/other/file-scan-api.md

 Orbeon Forms provides a simple Java API which allows integrating with virus scanning solutions.

+_NOTE: At this time Orbeon doesn't provide integrations with specific virus scanning solutions._

 ## API

 Orbeon Forms provide the following `FileScanProvider` abstract class as a base for concrete providers: